Thousands of foreign nationals evacuated amid fighting and looting in Sudan despite truce - Local News 8

 Thousands evacuated

-The fighting came as countries including the United Kingdom, China and the UAE reported the evacuation of thousands of foreign nationals.
+The fighting came as countries including the United Kingdom, China and the United Arab Emirates reported the evacuation of thousands of foreign nationals.

 The UK said Saturday that it had evacuated more than 1,888 people on 21 flights since evacuation operations started on Tuesday.